 We at Ultimate Direction, along with our parent company, Exxel Outdoors, have a mission to help create memorable life experiences in the outdoors for everyone.
 Diversity and Inclusion is important to ensure everyone has equal access to celebrate the outdoors.
 Mutual Respect is a core value at Exxel.
 This culture of Equality has been part of our DNA since Exxel’s inception.
 Diverse Companies are more innovative and better positioned to succeed.
 We continue to build an inclusive culture that encourages, supports, and celebrates the diverse voices of our employees and our customers.

-We want to ensure the most ethical practices, help improve working conditions, and protect the rights of people in factories around the world where our equipment and apparel is made.
-Being socially responsible is a huge priority—whether we’re partnering with vendors or providing peace of mind to stakeholders (our employees, customers and the general public).
+We also want to ensure the most ethical practices, help improve working conditions, and protect the rights of people in factories around the world where our equipment and apparel is made.
+Being socially responsible is a huge priority—whether we’re partnering with vendors or providing peace of mind to stakeholders (our employees, customers, and the general public).